-- 1. The maximum density is four units per acre. - 2.
-Medium density is envisioned to consist of single-family detached homes on smaller lots as well as single-family attached twin-homes.
-Often homes built at such densities will be a buffer between residential developments of higher densities and single-family homes on large lots or will be located on entrance ways to residential subdivisions.
+- 1. The maximum density for medium density is twelve (12.0) dwelling units per acre. - 2.
+Town homes offer flexibility in design.
+Parking, garages, storm water retention areas, landscaping, fencing, outdoor amenities, and larger yards can be used to buffer the dwelling units from the noise of neighboring uses.
+Such buffering techniques should be encouraged in proposed medium density development. - 3.
+Clustering buildings also offers the ability to buffer dwellings from major roads and neighboring land uses as well as offering an opportunity to create open space on sensitive lands. - 4.
+Medium density is envisioned to consist of single-family attached townhomes.
+Often homes built at such densities will be a buffer between commercial or residential developments of higher densities and single-family homes on large lots or will be located on entrance ways to residential subdivisions.